- Local SEO helps the individual physical locations of businesses compete on a local level, even if you have hundreds or thousands of locations.

 - Write thought leadership articles and how-to’s targeted to your local audience.

 Create local blogs or, alternatively, include geo-specific content in your main blog.
 Blog regularly, and add other local content to increase your rankings for long-tail keywords and reinforce your relevance in each location.
 Write about local and industry news and events.
 Create resources for your local audience.
-Build a visitors’ guide or a local “Best Of” guide or a local calendar and turn the content into a link-building asset.
+Build a visitors’ guide or a local “Best Of” guide or a local calendar and transform your content strategy into a link-building asset.
 Aim to provide real value for each local audience.

 9. Get reviews